xrrocha/word-scrambler/README.md

     new BufferedReader(
      new InputStreamReader(System.in)));
 }
-// Swallow all readers into a single string final var content = readers .flatMap(BufferedReader::lines) .collect(Collectors.joining("\n"));
+// Swallow all readers into single string final var content = readers .flatMap(BufferedReader::lines) .collect(Collectors.joining("\n"));